adelbibi/NanoD_DL_Project1_MLP_Regression/README.md

-# Multi layer Perceptron  RegRegression
+# Multi layer Perceptron Regression
-My solution to hw1 of the deep learning foundations nanodegree.
-The project is about MLP regression on bikes dataset. dsdsa
+This is my solution to project #1 of the deep learning foundations nanodegree.
+To run the code follows the instructions:

+create env -n env_name python=3
+source activate env_name
+conda install numpy matplotlib pandas juypter notebook cd "Path of this file" juypter notebook dlnd